 Advances in technology have certainly made the legal industry more efficient.
 Digital transcripts and videos coupled with advancement in cloud technology has untethered us from our offices and allows access to materials without lugging around boxes of transcripts and exhibits.
-However with new technologies also comes new file formats and it’s not uncommon for files that work perfectly on one computer to be totally unreadable on another.
+However, with new technology also comes new file formats, and it’s not uncommon for files that work perfectly on one computer to be totally unreadable on another.
 With that in mind, we’ve come up with a small list of popular file formats for both video and transcript files and how to access them if you can’t seem to open them.

 Transcript File Formats

 Adobe’s PDF files have become the standard in digital documents across all industries.
 PDFs are incredibly versatile allowing high quality text, images (in color or black and white), and fillable forms.
 These files have become so standard that most web browsers and tablets come with built in PDF readers and if for some reason you are unable to open one, Adobe offers a free reader/viewer program at https://get.adobe.com/reader/.

 RealLegal’s E-Transcript is perhaps the most popular format today for specifically transcripts.
 E-Tran has been around forever and for good reason.
 PTX files are small and easy to email and contain the transcript in full sized and condensed forms as well as the word index.
 Some firms also offer hyperlinking of exhibits within the PTX file itself.
 The free E-Transcript viewer allows your office staff to easily print out the transcript in whatever format you prefer.
 The viewer can be downloaded here.